So, here is how to build a fast pinewood derby car in 6 steps:.

-How to reduce friction?
-The easiest easy way to reduce friction in your pine car is to lubricate the two surfaces that are causing friction.
-Lubrication is an essential part of pine wood derby racing.
-Purchase a tube of dry powdered graphite and sprinkle a little on the axles and in the wheel bore.
-Spin the wheel so the graphite works in.
-You will immediately notice a significant improvement in the wheel speed and number of revolutions as you turn it.
+The easiest way to reduce friction is to lubricate the surfaces that cause friction.
+Lubrication is an essential part of pinewood derby racing.
+Purchase a tube of dry PRO Graphite with moly and shoot it onto the axle shaft and inside the wheel

-Another good lubricant, if your rules allow it, is Nyoil II.
+Another good lubricant, if your rules allow, is Nyoil.
 Nyoil is a highly refined thin-film oil.
-Only one or two small drops on your axles reduces friction throughout your race because Nyoil stays on your axles long after graphite has dropped off
+Apply only one or two drops to your axles.
+Nyoil will reduce friction throughout your race because it stays on your axles long after graphite has dropped off

 where the axles and wheel surfaces meet.
 It is important to make your axles as smooth as possible.
+The burr under the nail head will grind into the plastic wheels severely slowing your car.
 Be absolutely sure that the burr under the nail head

 make matters worse.
 Turning your wheels on a lathe are the best way to remove imperfections and get a uniform, balanced and finely tuned pinewood derby wheel.
 The wheel is secured in the lathe and spun at a high speed, then it is sanded or

 Wheel imperfections can also make your car veer left or right.
 Once again, lathed wheels will remove mold imperfections so each wheel rolls perfectly straight.